Isiah Kiner-Falefa Player Props: Yankees vs. Guardians

 - Kiner-Falefa has while batting .067.

-- Kiner-Falefa has gotten a hit once in six games this year, but has had no games with more than one.
+- Kiner-Falefa has gotten a hit once in seven games this season, but has had no games with more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.